Window spiral balance replacement

 If you can also tell what color the tip of the balance is, we should be able to recommend a replacement for you.

-A quick learner from Altoona Iowa says:
+Quick Learner from Altoona Iowa

 Casey,